MattiaDiProfio/FlowETL/README.md

 **Running Unit Tests**

-Activate the virtual environment venv from within your FlowETL base directory, then run `python unit_tests.py`.
+Activate the `venv` virtual environment venv from within your FlowETL base directory, then run `python unit_tests.py`.

 **Running Bonobo Evaluation**

-Activate the virtual environment `testvenv`, then travel to the folder `evaluation/bonobo_etl_experiment` and modify the `bonoboworker.py` file to set the source dataset filepath.
+Activate the virtual environment `testvenv`, install the `test_requirements.txt` files, then travel to the folder `evaluation/bonobo_etl_experiment` and modify the `bonoboworker.py` file to set the source dataset filepath.
 Finally, run the worker with `python bonoboworker.py`

 ### Bug Reports